Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

-In general, we can derive the fuzzy matrix $\mathrm{B}_S$ from the corresponding binary decision trees:
+In general, we can derive the fuzzy matrix $\mathrm{F}$ from the corresponding binary decision trees:

-where the vector $\vec{p}\in[0, 1]^{|\mathcal{N}|}$ consists of the fuzzy results of branching tests.
-The probability on the $i$th leaf, denoted by $p_i$, is the element-wise multiplication of the $i$th row of $B_S$:
+where the vector $\mathbf{p}\in[0, 1]^{|\mathcal{N}|}$ consists of the fuzzy results of branching tests.
+The probability on the $i$th leaf, denoted by $p_i$, is the element-wise multiplication of the $i$th row of $\mathrm{F}$:

-where $B_S(i, j)$ is the $i$-th element in the $j$-th column of $\mathrm{B}_S$.
+where $\mathrm{F}(i, j)$ is the $i$-th element in the $j$-th column of $\mathrm{F}$.

-Specially, the formula \ref{prob} generates a probability distribution over the leaf nodes if every entry of matrix $B_S$ is positive.
+Specially, the formula \ref{prob} generates a probability distribution over the leaf nodes if every entry of matrix $\mathrm{F}$ is positive.

 The formula \ref{eq:leaf} is also suitable for general trees.
-There are two strategies to obtain the probability on the leaf nodes of general trees: (1) We convert the general tree to a binary tree, and then compute the probability on the leaf nodes using the formula \ref{eq:leaf}.
+There are two strategies to obtain the probability on the leaf nodes of general trees.
+The first is to convert the general tree to a binary tree, and then compute the probability on the leaf nodes using the formula \ref{eq:leaf}.
 Figure \ref{fig:any} shows a simple general tree and its converted binary tree.
-(2) We compute the probability on the leaf nodes using the formula \ref{eq:leaf} directly.
-For example, the distribution over the leaves of tree is computed by $\exp(\ln(\mathrm{B}\vec{1}))$, where
+The second is to compute the probability on the leaf nodes using the formula \ref{eq:leaf} directly.
+For example, the distribution over the leaves of tree is computed by $\exp(\ln(\mathrm{F}\vec{1}))$, where

 And the number $p(i, j)$ is non-negative for all $i, j$; $\sum_{j}p(i, j)=1 \quad i\in(1, 2, 3, 4, 5)$.
 The probability $p(i, j)$ is dependent on the indexes of internal node and edge.
 Each row of \ref{eq:any} is associated with the path from the root to a leaf node, and each column of \ref{eq:any} is associated with an internal node in the tree \ref{fig:any}.
 If we set $p(1,1)=p(1,2)=0$ and $p(1, 3)=1$, it means that we choose the path from the root node $n_0$ to the $l_3$ leaf.